-The language from the New Jersey Administrative Code, N.J.A.C.
-18:2-2.9(d) is set forth in subsection (c)(6).
+Language from the New Jersey Administrative Code, N.J.A.C.
+18:2-2.9(d) is incorporated in subsection (c)(6).
 The proposed language clarifies that inadvertence, reliance on incorrect technical advice, honest difference of opinion, negligence, or carelessness do not constitute an intent to commit fraud.